Global engagement and outreach

-Anesthesia for Global Outreach is an annual four-day course that focuses on novel techniques and equipment for delivering anesthesia care in underserviced environments – the conditions under which 80% of the world’s anesthesia care is delivered.
+Anesthesia for Global Outreach is a three day course held every two years that focuses on novel techniques and equipment for delivering anesthesia care in underserviced environments – the conditions under which 80% of the world’s anesthesia care is delivered.

 The course boasts a cadre of world-renowned experts in global health and anesthesia.
 By the end of the course, Anesthesia for Global Outreach participants can expect to